mldelaney94/Chinese_Anki_Deck_Maker/README.md

 5. What is a generator, why does += make it into a list?

 6. How to do command line arguments?
 Like -q for quiet

+7. How to make sure anyone who downloads this has the dependencies